-This packing list is based on what I would take for a week long cruise in a warm climate:
+This cruise packing list is based on what I (Emma) would take for a week long cruise in a warm climate:

-11. One formal gown – a full length gown in a solid colour always looks beautiful.
+- One formal gown – a full length gown in a solid color always looks beautiful.
 Opt for classic elegance and it’ll never go out of style.

-12. One pair of fancy heels – stick to a neutral colour that will match multiple outfits
+- One pair of fancy heels – stick to a neutral color that will match multiple outfits

-15. Complimentary jewellery and bag to match your formal outfits, as well as a practical bag for daytime
+- Complimentary jewelery and bag to match your formal outfits, as well as a practical bag for daytime

-Thanks Emma for showing us how to pack for a cruise and for creating this awesome compilation of advice on choosing the right cruise wear for women!
+Thank you to these two ladies for showing us how to pack for a cruise and for creating this cruise packing list!